rijkvanzanten/luaus/README.md

 - Bugfixing
 - README

-If you decide to dive deeper in the exact distribution commited code, take a look in the [commits](https://github.com/rijkvanzanten/luaus/commits/master) section of this repository.
+If you decide to dive deeper in the exact distribution of the commited code, take a look in the [commits](https://github.com/rijkvanzanten/luaus/commits/master) section of this repository.

 ---

 ![Wishlist](https://raw.githubusercontent.com/rijkvanzanten/luaus/master/media/title_wishlist.png)
-The project is pretty much done at this point, however, a project like this one is never entirely done.
+The core concept (mvp) is pretty much done at this point, however, a project like this is never entirely done.
 There are always things left to add.
 Here follow some fun ideas to improve on the list of features.

 - An account-system; to keep track of individual scores.
 - Tournament mode; with implemented tree-structure to let up to 32 teams compete with each other, to eventually reduce that number to only two in a grand finale.
 - Game categories with global leaderboards; to keep track of the person with the highest numeber of wins per game.
 - An in-game (voice) chat; so parties that aren't accompanied within the same room have a way of communicating with each other, without the need of an external service.

-If you think of something new to add, let me know by submitting an [issue](https://github.com/rijkvanzanten/luaus/issues/new).
+If you think of something new to add, let us know by submitting an [issue](https://github.com/rijkvanzanten/luaus/issues/new).

 ---

 ![Feedback](https://raw.githubusercontent.com/rijkvanzanten/luaus/master/media/title_feedback.png)
-If you happen to notice a bug something else that couldn't be left undone, notify me by creating an [issue](https://github.com/rijkvanzanten/luaus/issues/new) or show me your changes by creating a [pull request](https://github.com/rijkvanzanten/luaus/pulls).
+If you happen to notice a bug something else that couldn't be left undone, notify us by creating an [issue](https://github.com/rijkvanzanten/luaus/issues/new) or show us your changes by creating a [pull request](https://github.com/rijkvanzanten/luaus/pulls).
 Thanks in advance!

 ---